Lessons from a Swift Interview

 The Assignment

-let x = [1, 2, 2, 3, 3, 3, 1]
+let x = [1, 2, 3, 4, 5]

-for element in x.coalescingAdjacentDuplicates() {
+for (a, b) in x.adjacentPairs() {

 }

-for element in x.coalescingAdjacentDuplicates().reversed().prefix(2) {
+for (a, b) in x.adjacentPairs().reversed().prefix(2) {

 }

-public struct CoalescedAdjacentDuplicatesSequence<Base: Sequence>: Sequence {
+public struct AdjacentPairsSequence<Base: Sequence>: Sequence {

 public struct Iterator: IteratorProtocol {